SvavaCapital/slack-watchman/README.md

 To use cookie authentication, you will need to provide the `d` cookie, and the URL of the target workspace.
 Then you will need to use the `--cookie` flag when running Slack Watchman

-More information on cookie authentication can be found [on my blog](https://papermtn.co.uk/category/tools/slack-watchman/)
 #### Providing tokens
 Slack Watchman will first try to get the Slack token (plus the cookie token and URL if selected) from the environment variables
 - `SLACK_WATCHMAN_TOKEN`